What does mochimochi mean?

 How can I become a pattern tester?

-I have all the pattern testers that I need right now, but whenever I am in need of more testers, I will put an announcement on my blog and on social media.
-So be sure to check those regularly!
+I have all the testers that I need right now, but whenever I am in need of more, I’ll put an announcement in my newsletter.